 2.2.21 Car ownership is well below the national average.
 Fewer than 50% of households own a car.
-Walking and cycling are above average, reflecting not only the lower car ownership, but also the availability of pleasant high quality quiet 'side roads' for many journeys.
+Walking and cycling are above average, Our residents walk and cycle more than the London average (5), reflecting not only the lower car ownership, but also the availability of pleasant high quality quiet 'side roads' for many journeys.